k2view-academy/K2View-Academy/articles/07_table_population/14_table_population_based_Broadway.md

 1. Right click the table name under the **Project Tree** and then click **New Table Population based Broadway Flow** to open the Population Name popup.

 2. Enter the population name and click **OK** to open a Broadway flow window.
-The Population Flow template is created and includes the basic steps for retrieving  source data and loading it into the target.
-The template can be modified according to the Project's requirements.
+The flow template is created and includes the basic steps for retrieving  source data and loading it into the target.
+The template can be modified according to the project's requirements.

    ![image](images/07_14_01.PNG)